 Your idea about the portraits is great.
-We made a stamp on the subject of immigration policy with Bráulio Amado called Tear Up This Wall – all proceeds benefit Caraprobono, a legal aid effort at the border.
-If you want to do portraits as a benefit as well, we’d be very happy to help produce them.
-What is going is deeply troubling.
+If you want to do portraits as a benefit project, we’d be very happy to help produce them.
+What’s happening is deeply troubling.

-I like the Tear Up This Wall stamps and the benefit idea.
+I like the benefit idea.
 Would love to make the portrait idea happen.

 Note: we continued actively working with Sarah on her idea.
 What materialized about eight months later was a benefit stamp for Families Belong Together entitled “Close the Camps.”